How Can I Find Out If There Is A Warrant Out For My Arrest?

-There are a number of different ways that the District Attorney's Office in San Fernando Valley receives their cases.
-Typically, someone gets arrested and, if they don't bail out, then they are in court within one to three days.
+There are several different ways that the District Attorney's Office in Los Angeles County receives their cases.
+Typically, someone gets arrested, and if they don't bail out, they are in court within one to three days.

-The police send the paperwork to the prosecutors and the day they come to court, the prosecutors make a decision while they've got the person there.
-If the person bails out of jail, there is a 30 days time frame before the person will be ordered into court.
-The police know they have to get the paperwork to the prosecutor within the 30 days time frame, so that they can review it and make a decision.
+The police send the paperwork to the prosecutors, and the day they come to court, the prosecutors decide while they've got the person there.
+If the person bails out of jail, there are a 30 days time frame before the person will be ordered into court.
+The police know they have to get the paperwork to the prosecutor within the 30 days time frame to review it and make a decision.

-There are various time frames, depending on the circumstances of how the prosecutors get the case.
-Sometimes, they may be investigating a serious case and it could take the police weeks or months to get the paperwork to the prosecutors.
+There are various time frames, depending on how the prosecutors get the case.
+Sometimes, they may be investigating a severe case, and it could take the police weeks or months to get the paperwork to the prosecutors.
 Then, once the prosecutors get it, it can take them a significant amount of time to review everything.

 If you think there's a case against you, contact an attorney.
 An attorney can check to see if there's a warrant out for you.
-It's probably not a good idea for you to do try to find out yourself, because if you're going to the police or the courthouse and there is a warrant out for your arrest, you run the risk that you will be arrested.
+It's probably not a good idea for you to find out yourself because if you're going to the police or the courthouse and there is a warrant out for your arrest, you run the risk of being arrested.

 Once a warrant is issued, it goes into a database that police use to track whether people have warrants and check people's criminal records.
-Depending on how serious the particular case is, the police can then assign officers to try to find the person who has the warrant.
+Depending on how severe the particular case is, the police can then assign officers to find the person who has the warrant.

 Can your criminal defense attorney prevent charges from being filed?
-Under the right circumstances, your attorney may be able to present, to the prosecutor who’s going to make the decision whether to file the case, evidence that they do not have.
+Under the right circumstances, your attorney may present to the prosecutor, who will decide whether to file the case evidence they do not have.

-Sometimes, police do a one-sided investigation where they’re not looking at things that might exonerate a potential criminal defendant.
+Sometimes, police do a one-sided investigation that does not look at things that might exonerate a potential criminal defendant.
 They are only gathering evidence to be used to prosecute the person.
-There might be another story that the prosecutors don't have, that they can consider.
-If we can provide that to the prosecutors, they may choose not to file charges or to file a lesser charge.
+There might be another story that the prosecutors don't have that they can consider.
+If we can provide that to the prosecutors, they may choose not to file charges or file a lesser charge.

-Difference Between A Felony Warrant And A Misdemeanor Warrant
+Difference Between A Felony Warrant And Misdemeanor Warrant

-Both a felony warrant and a misdemeanor warrant can subject the person to being arrested based on the warrant.
-A felony warrant is just a more serious warrant because it's a felony charge.
+A felony warrant and a misdemeanor warrant can subject the person to being arrested based on the warrant.
+A felony warrant is a more serious warrant because it's a felony charge.

-Most of the time, people could potentially face prison time on these charges.
-The police are a lot more likely to go out and find someone who has a felony warrant because they perceive that person as more dangerous.
-With a misdemeanor warrant, a person would probably be perceived as less dangerous.
+People could potentially face prison time on these charges most of the time.
+The police are more likely to go out and find someone who has a felony warrant because they perceive that person as more dangerous.
+With a misdemeanor warrant, a person would probably be perceived as less risky.

 Also, once the person is arrested, the bail for a felony case will be higher than that of a misdemeanor case.
-A lot of times, in misdemeanor cases, people are released on their own recognizance, which means they do not have to post any bail and they are released on their promise and their signature to appear in court.
+Often, in misdemeanor cases, people are released on their own recognizance, which means they do not have to post any bail and are released on their promise and signature to appear in court.